kimsiele/RecipesApiApp/README.md

 # RecipesApi
 Simple Android kotlin app, consuming Recipe API to show a list of recipes via HTTP request.
 It's build with MVVM architecture pattern.
 Getting hands dirty on how to work with RESTful web Services in android.
+Built this to practice [Android Interviews: Take-home assessment tests questions](https://medium.com/@valentinerutto/android-interviews-take-home-assessment-tests-30223654c53a) by Valentine Ruttto medium post.

 # Screenshots